 A driver may be liable for a single vehicle accident when his or her actions directly contributed to the crash.
 For example, if a driver is talking on a cellphone and goes off the road because of inattention, the driver would typically be liable for the accident.
 However, as mentioned above, the driver’s insurance policies—such as collision insurance or personal injury protection—may cover the accident, after deductibles are paid.

-When Is a Driver Not Liable for a Single Vehicle Accident?
+When Is a Driver Not Liable for a Single Car Accident?

 A driver may not be liable for a single car accident if someone else’s actions caused it.
 For example, if the accident was the result of a brake failure, then the brake manufacturer or a repair shop may be at fault.